Bachelor of Arts in Behavioral Sciences – Psychology Concentration

 Typically, some form of graduate training at the master's or doctoral level is required to truly progress professionally in this area.
-In addition to the interdisciplinary core requirement of 60 credit hours for the B.A. degree, BHS students who choose a minor field concentration in psychology are required to complete an additional concentration of 20 hours.
+In addition to the interdisciplinary core requirement of 60 credit hours for the B.A. degree, BHS students who choose to conentration in psychology are required to complete an additional concentration of 20 hours in that area.

 What Career Options are Available in Psychology?

 You might be asking yourself, “What can I do with a Psychology degree?”
-A B.A. degree with a major or minor field concentration in psychology from EWU can qualify you for a variety of entry-level jobs which require the use of “people skills.”
+A B.A. degree with a a concentration in psychology from EWU can qualify you for a variety of entry-level jobs which require the use of “people skills.”
 Graduates may assist psychologists and other professionals in community mental health centers, vocational rehabilitation offices, correctional facilities or similar social service agencies.
 Job titles are likely to be something other than “psychologist” which is a professional label and might include case workers, therapy aides, counselors, social workers, rehabilitation assistants, and the like.
 In business, the job titles might be in the areas of sales, marketing and personnel.
-Some management training programs also recognize the value of training in psychology as well.
-However, without additional academic training, opportunities in psychology are somewhat limited.
+Some management training programs also recognize the value of training in psychology.
+However, we encourage additional academic training, in order to expand your employment opportunities.